Free and based path groupoids

 We can describe now explicitly the object and arrow spaces of the path groupoid $P=P(G\ltimes X)$ in $\TrG$:

 and which we endow with the inductive topology.

 \begin{remark} Let $G$ be a discrete group acting on $X$.
-The {\em path groupoid} of $G\ltimes X$ is the translation groupoid $P=P(G\ltimes X)$ given by the following colimit \end{remark} We will show that this path groupoid $P=\colim \varPhi$ described above is actually equivalent to the translation groupoid $G\ltimes X^I$.
+The path groupoid of $G\ltimes X$ is the translation groupoid \end{remark} We will show that this path groupoid $P=\colim \varPhi$ described above is actually equivalent to the translation groupoid $G\ltimes X^I$.
 In order to give an explicit characterization of the equivalence of categories, we will introduce some auxiliary groupoids which in turn will relate to the idea introduced in \cite{colman2011} of multiple $G$-paths.